samyarsadat/Pico-Log-Library/README.md

 You must also call `stdio_init_all()` before using the logger to initialize the STDIO output (there are functions for specifically initializing UART STDIO or USB STDIO, but calling `stdio_init_all()` is the recommended approach).

-If you want the output of the logger to be output to some other destination, you can declare your own `stdio_driver` structure.
+If you want log messages to be output to some other destination, you can declare your own `stdio_driver` structure.
 You only need to provide an implementation for `void (*out_chars)(const char *buf, int len)`, as that is the function used by the logger to output messages.

 <br>